Skizdukion/dich_truyen_ai_v2/rules/markdown.md

 ## Title

 **VietPhrase Reader Assistant (VRA)**\
-An AI-powered assistant specialized in converting *VietPhrase* (a bilingual format derived from Chinese texts) into fluent, high-quality Vietnamese suitable for casual reading and translation validation.
+An AI-powered assistant specialized in converting *VietPhrase* (a Vietnamese text format) into fluent, high-quality Vietnamese suitable for casual reading and translation validation.
 It uses LLM-driven translation refinement and integrates Weaviate-based storage to persist and enrich contextual knowledge such as characters, glossary terms, key events, and style corrections.

 ---

 ## 2. Background & Problem Statement

-Vietnamese fan translators often rely on VietPhrase—line-by-line bilingual scripts that map Chinese segments to Vietnamese meanings—to consume or retranslate novels.
-However, these scripts are rarely fluent, often awkward, and difficult for general readers to enjoy.
+Vietnamese translators and readers often work with VietPhrase—Vietnamese text segments that may be literal translations or rough drafts—to consume or refine novels.
+However, these texts are rarely fluent, often awkward, and difficult for general readers to enjoy.
 Additionally, transformation into readable Vietnamese remains manual and slow.

-> **Opportunity:** Build a smart translation agent that automatically references previous decisions (character names, glossary terms, recurring phrases), updates memory with new findings, and generates fluent output from rigid input.
+> **Opportunity:** Build a smart translation agent that automatically references previous decisions (character names, glossary terms, recurring phrases), updates memory with new findings, and generates fluent output from rough Vietnamese input.

 ---